MIGG-NTU/MIG_Docs/source/ntu/cluster.rst

 If the NTU network account is jiayuanyao, then we could use ``ssh`` to log in Gekko::

     ssh jiayuanyao@gekko.earthobservatory.sg

+It is recommended to use VS Code to log in Gekko and work on codes and files.
+Please refer to a `VS Code tutorial <https://seismo-learn.org/seismology101/computer/editor/#vs-code>`__.

 .. note::